hawrash/memory-game/README.md

 Introduction

 The Memory game is a classic card-matching game where the player flip two cards at a time to try to find matching pairs.
 The goal is to match all pairs with the fewest moves possible.
 This game strengthens logic skills and reinforces DOM manipulation in JavaScript.
-##  How to Play
-1. Choose the emoji you want .
-2. Click the "Start" .
-3. Flip two cards at a time.
-4. If they match, they stay visible.
-5. If not, they flip back after a short delay.
-6. Match all the pairs to win .

  ##  Why I Chose This Game
 I enjoy games that test memory